Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-6/003-fetch/README.md

   .then(data=> {
     console.log(data)
   })
-  get the weather using user's location and sets it on the page fetch('https://api.openweathermap.org/data/2.5/weather?lat='+latitude+'&lon='+longitude+'&units=imperial&appid=b989a956b784b1493fe08339165f3739')
+  //get the weather using user's location and sets it on the page fetch('https://api.openweathermap.org/data/2.5/weather?lat='+latitude+'&lon='+longitude+'&units=imperial&appid=b989a956b784b1493fe08339165f3739')
   .then(res=> res.json())
   .then(data=> {